 Every minute, a child dies from malaria.
 90 percent of the deaths from malaria occur in the poorest African countries.
-Malaria is a preventable, treatable disease; yet, more than half of the world’s population continues to be at risk for malaria.
+Malaria is a preventable, treatable disease, yet more than half of the world’s population continues to be at risk.

 Malaria has long been established as a poverty-related disease.
 Poverty is both a cause and effect of this potentially lethal disease: poorer people can often not afford preventive measures, and the contraction of disease leads to further economic loss.
 Consequentially, a substantial investment of time and resources into finding a solution is necessary to interrupt this vicious cycle.

 The most successful method to combat the problem has been vector control- that is, to eradicate the mosquito transfer agent.
 Traditionally, the efforts have been to implement better preventative measures, primarily through insecticides, which are both expensive as well as environmentally harmful.

 A more modern approach to the problem is to employ biotechnology to eliminate the mosquito vector more economically and effectively.
 This encompasses targeting the mosquito at a subcellular level by using a cytotoxic agent- that is a chemical that disrupts the mosquito’s cellular machinery.

 Of these methods, the use of silver nanoparticles is becoming increasingly popular as nanotechnology advances.
 Silver nanoparticles are miniscule, nanoscale pieces of silver, which is highly toxic at cellular levels.
 This toxicity is being explored in its usages as antimicrobial and pesticidal agent.